qbzzt/etherdocs/why.md

 Blockchains deal with the trust problem in a different way.
 Instead of private messages (for example, between you and the bank), messages are broadcast and tied together in a way that makes it extremely difficult to remove or modify one of them without invalidating subsequent messages.
 This means that anybody who relies on subsequent messages on the blockchain has a vested interest in preserving your message accurately.
+This has several important effects:

-Instead of trusting a single central authority, you trust that the majority of the blockchain's nodes are honest.
+* Instead of trusting a single central authority, you trust that the majority of the blockchain's nodes are honest.
   As I am writing this [there are over 7000 Ethereum nodes](https://www.ethernodes.org/).
 Subverting enough nodes to subvert the entire network would be a very difficult task.
+* There is no point subverting a small number of nodes, so the likelihood of attack on any specific node, and therefore the effort required to secure it, is a lot smaller.
+This makes it a lot easier to run nodes, which increases their number and further decreases the value of subverting any individual node.

-### Ethereum
+## Ethereum

 Ethereum takes the blockchain concept a level further by allowing whole contracts to be written in a computer language and executed in a manner that anybody can verify on a blockchain.
 This means they are deterministic, and it is possible to know in advance what a contract will enforce given a set of inputs.
-There is no room for subjective interpretation, or even honest misunderstandings.